Whitney can help you with

 I can help you see your products as your users do.
 I’ll work with you to decide on the best approach, from quick tests to check on a project in progress or a deep dive into understanding the audience and context.
 You will be part of the process, too, observing and developing the insights.

-Have Whitney teach a course All courses
+Have Whitney teach a course

 Books by Whitney